Daily Motivation for Retirees Who Want To Live Their Best Life!

 Try:

-– starting a home project
+- Start a creative project

-– learning a language
+- Take a class

-– planning a future trip
+- Plan a trip

 Word of Wisdom: